 To qualify for nurse midwife certification through the American Midwifery Certification Board (AMCB), one must earn their MSN from a school accredited by the Accreditation Commission for Midwifery Education (ACME).,

 In addition, the MSN degree offers considerable value to healthcare employers.
 For this reason, your employer may offer reimbursement of tuition fees and flexible scheduling while you complete your degree.

 After earning an MSN degree, many aspiring CNMs will go on to earn their Doctor of Nursing Practice (or DNP) degree.
 A DNP degree is a terminal degree program, and by earning it, you will have reached the pinnacle of academic achievement in your field.
 Nurses with a DNP degree may be better prepared to tackle the challenging midwifery certification exam.

 Acquire Your National Midwifery Certification

-Note that the AMCB might not necessarily define the date of completion as your actual graduation date.
-Rather, the date of completion is the date upon which you completed the nurse-midwifery or midwifery portion of your academic program.
+Note that the AMCB may not necessarily define the date of completion as your actual graduation date.
+Rather, the date of completion is the date on which you completed the nurse-midwifery or midwifery portion of your academic program.

 In other words, it’s in your best interests to take the exam as soon as possible, even if you’re not completely confident that you can pass the exam just yet.
-You can consider your first attempt to be a practice test that will help you better prepare for successfully passing the exam on a subsequent attempt.
+You can think of your first attempt as a practice test to help you prepare for successfully passing the exam on a subsequent attempt.